e-mcbride/PSRC.analysis/README.md

     supplementary-materials](/analysis/supplementary-materials):
     Supplementary materials including notes and other documents prepared and collected during the analysis.
+-   [:file\_folder: unfinished](/analysis/unfinished): Scripts that I am
+    not done writing and cannot yet run, or things I have removed from the main analysis workflow, but I want to keep a record of.

 ## How to run in your broswer or download and run locally